NeuroTechX/EDU_Plugin/README.md

 This plugin can also be used to draw a map (Google Maps) with markers.

-To use the plugin, add the content to a post using the following shortcode: `[all_events class="foo" upto="+2 months"]` where class will set the class of the div that wraps each items of the list of events.
+To use the plugin, add the content to a post using the following shortcode: `[all_events class="foo" upto="+2 months"]`
+where:
+- **class** will set the class of the div that wraps each items of the list of events,
+- **upto** limits the events from not up to the given time. e.g. `upto="+2 months"` will only give the events between now and 2 months from now.

+It is also possible to add an text input element on the same page as the above shortcode to allow filtering by city.
+To do so, add an input element on the same page as the above shortcode with id="eventFilterTextInput":
+`<input type="text" placeholder="City" id="eventFilterTextInput">`.

 To add a map of events:
 `[event_map id="foo" scrollWheel="true"]`
+where:
-where id is the id of the div where the map will be drawn,
+- **id** is the id of the div where the map will be drawn,
-      scrollWheel to enable scroll wheel scaling on the map.
-(Disabled by default.) upto limits the events from not up to the given time. e.g. upto="+2 months" will only give the events between now and 2 months from now.
+- **scrollWheel** to enable scroll wheel scaling on the map.
+(Disabled by default.)

 # Resources
 Some useful resources to write plugins: